How to visit the Pinnacles, Western Australia (2024 Updated)

 There’s also a 4-5 km Pinnacle Walk Trail through the Nambung National Park that is worthwhile doing if you have the extra time and the weather is not too hot.

-The walking trail leads to the Pinnacle lookout which gives spectacular views of the area and out to the Indian Ocean.
+The Pinnacles walking trail leads to a lookout which gives 360 degree views of the area and out to the Indian Ocean.

 Pinnacles Desert Discovery Centre